 Located in Sacromonte, Granada’s old Gypsy neighbourhood, Sacromonte cave houses are a complex of whitewashed caves dug into the side of the hill.
 These caves provided safety for their inhabitants (mostly Spanish Gypsies) not only from the scorching Andalusian sun and winter rains but also from religious and ethnic prosecution.

 Today, Sacromonte caves are an ethnographic museum (Sacromonte Caves Museum or Barranco de los negros), one of Granada’s best-kept secrets, and one of the most unusual places to visit in Granada.

 The museum features a total of 11 caves or houses, most of which are made up of a couple of rooms complete with some basic furniture and various tools of the trade.
-Each cave has a theme: a typical dwelling, a stable, basket weaving cave, kitchen, ceramics workshop, and textiles workshop.
+Each cave has a theme: a typical dwelling, a stable, a basket weaving cave, a kitchen, a ceramics workshop, and a textiles workshop.
 Together, the caves paint an extraordinary picture of a life you could hardly imagine.